rlrq/MINORg/README.md

 **Mi**nimum **No**n-**R**eference **g**RNA finder
 - Finds the minimum gRNA set required to target multiple alignable genes in multiple non-reference genomes

+## IMPT
+The code in this repository is not complete.
+Only sections of it are viable.

 ## Requirements
 - BLAST+ suite
 - Python 3